AngelManuel1995/jenkins/README.md

 7. We have to start the jenkins service: systemctl start jenkins and check the status: systemctl status jenkins
 8. Allow the firewall access: ufw allow 8080 - ufw enable

+###### CI (Continuos integreation):
+1. The CI is the software enginer practice that allow us to make integrations coutinuosly and frecuenly so then we can detect bugs as soon as posible.